ipikuka/react-markdown/README.md

 ## Usage

-This package is peer dependant with `react`, `@types/react` and `react-markdown` (by wooorm).
+This package is peer dependant with `react`, `@types/react`.
 So, it is assumed that you have already installed them in your project.

 ```js
 import React from 'react'